Quick Scheduling with a Pediatric Orthopedic Specialist

 Orthopedic Options for Scoliosis and Spinal Problems

 When your child has a spinal condition, you want to find the best care available.
-Fortunately, the Scoliosis Center at Arnold Palmer Hospital hosts one of the largest, most comprehensive spinal facilities of its kind in the southeastern United States.
+Fortunately, the Scoliosis Center at Orlando Health Arnold Palmer Hospital for Children hosts one of the largest, most comprehensive spinal facilities of its kind in the southeastern United States.
 We treat most spinal conditions from birth to young adulthood, including cervical spine abnormalities, and all forms of scoliosis and kyphosis.

 Your family will receive care from a multidisciplinary team of physical therapists, orthotists, pediatric neurosurgeons and spinal surgeons.
 All of our spinal surgeons are members of the Scoliosis Research Society, providing you with some of the most advanced techniques to treat and care for your child.